100-year-old Nazi concentration camp guard goes on trial | DW | 07.10.2021

 A sign with the cynical message 'Work makes free' also stood at the entrance to the Sachsenhausen camp

-The Sachsenhausen camp was and is located in a district of the small town of Oranienburg that lies just a short distance north of Berlin.
-It had a special significance during the Nazi period because, from its completion in 1936, it served as a model for other concentration camps.
+The Sachsenhausen camp was located in a district of the small town of Oranienburg that lies just a short distance north of Berlin.
+It had a special significance during the Nazi period because, since its completion in 1936, it served as a model for other concentration camps.
 It also became a training camp for the Schutzstaffel (SS), a notorious paramilitary unit.

 In all, more than 200,000 people were interned there.
 Tens of thousands were shot, gassed, or perished during horrific pseudo-scientific experiments, or quite simply as a result of the appalling conditions that prevailed in the camp.
 As late as the end of April 1945, when Red Army forces had already gathered just outside Oranienburg, the SS forced more than 30,000 prisoners to join so-called death marches that left thousands more dead.